cmmr/EsViritu/README.md

 7)  (OPTIONAL) Percent identity is calculated between each consensus and it's reference.
 Must set flags `-i True`. `*consensus_to_refence.tsv`
 8)  With this information and taxonomical data on each reference, a summary table `*.threshold.info.tsv` and a reactable with a visualization of read coverage `*.reactable.html` is generated.

-### Step-by-step Description of "Curated" Module

--   inputs are .fastq files

-1)  (OPTIONAL) Reads are filtered for quality and length, adapters are removed, then reads mapping to human genome or phiX spike in are removed.
-Must set flags `-q True -f True`.
-2)  Filtered reads are aligned to a dereplicated database of human and animal virus genomes/segments. (read alignment: \>= 90% ANI and \>= 90% read coverage)
-3)  Consensus sequences of each detected reference genome/segment are determined, then all consensus sequences are compared pair-wise to detect and derplicate near-identical sequences.
-4)  The reads from the original alignment are re-aligned to the dereplicated references, PLUS all remaining "curated pathogen" references.
-5)  Consensus sequences are determined for each detected dereplicated reference. `*.final.consensus.with_NNs.fasta`
-6)  breadth, depth, and abundance of read coverage is determined for each reference from the "curated pathogens".
-7)  (OPTIONAL) Percent identity is calculated between each consensus and it's reference.
-Must set flags `-i True`. `*consensus_to_refence.tsv`
-8)  With this information and taxonomical data on each "curated pathogen" reference, a summary table `*.genome_info.tsv` and a reactable with a visualization of read coverage `*.reactable.html` is generated.

 # Running the tool

-**I have only tested this on Linux**
+**I have only tested this on Linux and I doubt it would work on MacOS or Windows**

-You might run this as part of a bash script to do your own upstream read processing, etc, but these are the basic instructions.
+You might run this as part of a bash script, do your own upstream read processing, etc, but these are the basic instructions.

 *Required inputs:*